mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 position; gain a Rival.
 On a roll of 4–6 a new leader takes charge of the pack; gain an Ally.
 5 Success: You are successful at a particularly difficult task and exceed all expectations.
 Gain CHA +1.
 6 Leadership Challenge: The leader of your pack fails in their role and the pack looks for a new leader.
-Roll Leadership or CHA 10+ to become the pack’s new leader.
+Roll Leadership or CHA 10+ to become the pack's new leader.
 If you fail, another member is chosen and you gain a Rival.

 MUSTERING OUT